intellectape/Graph-Embeddings-for-Recommender-Systems/README.md

 entity recommendation systems, which utilize useritem relationship information, require a method for preference propagation over the network [1].
-Data embedding is used in machine learning applications to create lowdimensiona

-ii
-l
-feature
-representations, which preserves the structure of data points in their original space.
+Data embedding is used in machine learning applications to create low dimensional feature representations, which preserves the structure of data points in their original space.
 Embedding means low dimensional vector representation of entities.
 In particular, information network